WHO ARE WE?

 We have run successful campaigns around container deposit schemes, plastic bags, E-waste, toxic toxic tyre dumping, mircroplastics and microbeads.

-Plastic Free Townsville is one of nine community under our Plastic Free Places Program.
-Our other communities are Noosa (Qld), Cairns (Qld), Rockhampton & Livingstone (Qld), Byron (NSW), Perth (WA), Mornington Peninsula (Vic) and Adelaide (SA).
+Plastic Free Townsville is one of eleven communities under our Plastic Free Places Program.
+Our other communities are Noosa (Qld), Cairns (Qld) Rockhampton & Livingstone (Qld), Byron (NSW), Randwick (NSW) Perth (WA), Mornington Peninsula (Vic), Adelaide (SA, Darwin (NT) and Tasmania.

 THE PLASTIC FREE TOWNSVILLE TEAM